datatrail-jhu/12_package/manuscript/09_release.md

 Your Travis build will automatically begin and you're package will be checked and ready to go!

+### Summary

+In this lesson we've covered a whole lot.
+We've discussed how to release this package on GitHub, how to check your package before release, how to integrate this with Travis CI for automated checking, how to version your package, and briefly what to include in a README.
+We have not, however, discussed the ins and outs of how `devtools::check()` works, what precisely is checked, and how to deal with the warnings, errors, and notes you receive.
+If you're looking to release your package on CRAN, you'll ultimately have to get good at deciphering these.
+The [R Packages](https://r-pkgs.org) book can be a great resource for further understanding on this and all topics covered in this course.

 ### Additional Resources

+* [Git & GitHub](https://r-pkgs.org/git.html), from *R Packages* by Hadley Wickham & Jenny Bryan
+* [Automated Checking](https://r-pkgs.org/r-cmd-check.html), from *R Packages* by Hadley Wickham & Jenny Bryan
+* [Releasing a Packages](https://r-pkgs.org/release.html), from *R Packages* by Hadley Wickham & Jenny Bryan

 ### Slides and Video